Black Friday special: save 40% off Paired Premium! Claim offer

 If you are worried about your partner’s porn use or believe it is negatively affecting your relationship, it is important to approach the conversation correctly.

-In order to get the most from the conversation, follow our expert tips from Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+In order to get the most from the conversation, follow our expert tips from Moraya Seeger DeGeare, a licensed marriage and family therapist.

 • Start by talking about the impact you are experiencing from their porn use.
 Express that you feel less connected like they are not emotionally or even physically available to you.
 Emphasize what they might be missing out on due to their porn use.